 Vandana Badlani, MD — Clinical Assistant Professor of Ophthalmology; Staff Surgeon, Jesse Brown VA

 The glaucoma fellows will participate in the clinical care of patients seen in the attending glaucoma clinics at UIC.
 Patients are seen in the attending clinics 5 days/week.
 In addition, the fellows will hold their own glaucoma clinics 1-2 half-days/week.
 Patients scheduled in the glaucoma fellow clinics are seen primarily by the fellows, who are expected to formulate an independent plan for ophthalmic care.
-An attending glaucoma specialist is physically present in the clinic at all times, and consultation is encouraged.
+Consultation with attending glaucoma specialists is encouraged.
 The glaucoma fellow clinics offer an exceedingly unique opportunity to independently care for patients with consultation from the glaucoma faculty readily available, as needed.

 The fellows will spend an additional 1-2 days/week directly caring for patients afflicted with glaucoma at the Jesse Brown VA Hospital.
 The majority of these patients have a complex glaucomatous process that requires surgical intervention.

-The fellows will actively participate in the surgical care of patients in the IEEI and Jesse Brown VA Hospital Systems.
+The fellows will actively participate in the clinical and surgical care of patients in the UI Health and Jesse Brown VA Hospital Systems.
 The fellows will spend an additional 1-2 days/month providing surgical care at the Jesse Brown VA Hospital.

 A combined approach with other ophthalmic subspecialists at the University of Illinois Eye & Ear Infirmary is often undertaken.
 The fellowship program recognizes the importance of proficiency in phacoemulsification surgery and anterior segment disorders in relation to the glaucomatous disease process.
-The fellows will gain significant experience with phacoemulsification surgery using standard and premium intraocular lens (diffractive, enhanced depth of focus, and toric) options as well as complex anterior segment procedures including scleral fixation of intraocular lenses.
+The fellows will gain significant experience with phacoemulsification surgery using standard and premium intraocular lens (diffractive, enhanced depth of focus, and toric) options with an opportunity to become certified in femtosecond laser assisted cataract surgery using the LensX laser (Alcon Laboratories) platform.

 The fellows will have the opportunity to train in the Illinois Eye and Ear Infirmary’s Cless Ophthalmic Surgical Training and Simulation Center.